WOMAD Charlton Park

-WOMAD Charlton Park or WOMAD UK is the name given to the World of Music Arts and Dance (WOMAD) festival that was held in Charlton Park near Malmesbury, Wiltshire, England, from 2007-2024.
+WOMAD Charlton Park or WOMAD UK is the name given to the World of Music, Arts and Dance (WOMAD) festival that was held in Charlton Park near Malmesbury, Wiltshire, England, from 2007 to 2024.
 It was the direct successor to WOMAD Reading, which was held in the town of Reading each year from 1990 to 2006, and previous WOMADs elsewhere in England since 1986.
+The festival moved to Neston Park, also in Wiltshire, in 2026.

 The WOMAD festival was held on the last weekend of July, and lasted three and a half days, stretching from the Thursday evening to early Monday morning.
-The line-up was predominantly World music, but blues, jazz, hip hop, electronic and rock artists also appeared.
+The line-up was predominantly World music, but blues, jazz, hip-hop, electronic and rock artists also appeared.

 Origins

 WOMAD was pioneered by various international artists, notably Peter Gabriel in Shepton Mallet, where the first concerts took place in 1982.
 Peter Gabriel is still a major driving force behind the organisation and its various branches of activity in the music industry.